A Popular Trail, a Healthy Creek

 Plant communities: Riparian Forest

 This small site is home to many challenging features, including two earthen berms and the remnants of a railroad trestle.
-The berms, built long ago for flood control, don’t protect the adjacent road or farm from flooding in extremely high water events.
-They do, however, disconnect the creek from its floodplain, to the ecological detriment of both.
-The remnant trestle, meanwhile, functions only to accelerate erosion in the creek.
-In many spots, the creek banks are exceedingly steep, with little-to-no vegetation to stabilize the banks or cool the water below.
-What’s more, any stream enhancement activity in this area needs to avoid increasing the flood risk for the human infrastructure that flanks the site: A popular trail with a pedestrian bridge; a major road; and a teaching farm operated by Pacific University as a demonstration site for sustainability initiatives.
+The berms, built long ago for flood control, don’t protect the adjacent road or farm from flooding in high water events.
+They do, however, disconnect the creek from its floodplain, reducing water quality and increasing high-water impacts downstream.
+The remnant trestle increases erosion in the creek.
+In many spots, the creek banks are very steep, with little to no vegetation to stabilize the banks or cool the water.
+Any stream enhancement activity in this area needs to avoid increasing the flood risk for the infrastructure that flanks the site: A popular trail with a pedestrian bridge; a major road; and a teaching farm operated by Pacific University as a demonstration site for sustainability initiatives.

-Water will move through the full floodplain, improving ecological function in that area.
+· Water will move through the full floodplain, improving ecological function in that area by providing native plants and wildlife the environment that suits them.